Autonomous Mobility as a Social Service

 User Research

-Centering Community Voices to uncover Barriers, Needs, and Mobility Opportunities
+Centering Community Voices to uncover Barriers, Needs, & Mobility Opportunities

-We adopted a qualitative participatory design approach focused on the UNDERSTAND stage of the design process, prioritizing lived experiences over quantitative metrics.
+We adopted a qualitative participatory design approach focused on the UNDERSTAND stage of the design process, prioritizing lived experiences.
 By combining rapid inputs, group-level patterns, and deep narratives, we surfaced recurring themes that were credible, actionable, and grounded in community realities.

 1